wdk-docs/feathers-docs/source/api/client.rst

 In order to connect to a Feathers server, a client creates :doc:`./services` that use a REST or websocket connection to relay method calls and allow listening to :doc:`./events` on the server.
-This means the `Feathers application instance <./application>`_ is usable the exact same way as on the server.
+This means the :ref:`Feathers application instance <api_feathersjs-client>` is usable the exact same way as on the server.

 Modules most relevant on the client are:

 -  ``@feathersjs/feathers`` to initialize a new Feathers :doc:`./application`
--  :doc:`./client/rest` to connect to services
+-  :doc:`./client/rest` to connect to services through :doc:`./express`.
-   through :doc:`./express`.
--  :doc:`./client/socketio` to connect to
-   services through :doc:`./socketio`.
+-  :doc:`./client/socketio` to connect to services through :doc:`./socketio`.
--  :doc:`./client/primus` to connect to
-   services through :doc:`./primus`.
+-  :doc:`./client/primus` to connect to services through :doc:`./primus`.
--  :doc:`./authentication/client` to
-   authenticate a client
+-  :doc:`./authentication/client` to authenticate a client

 ..